-The SSC shall provide the Council ongoing scientific advice for fishery management decisions, including recommendations for preventing overfishing and achieving rebuilding targets, and reviews of reports on stock status and health, by-catch, habitat status, social and economic impacts of management measures, and sustainability of fishing practices.
+The SSC shall provide the Council with ongoing scientific advice for fishery management decisions, including recommendations for preventing overfishing and achieving rebuilding targets, and reviews of reports on stock status and health, by-catch, habitat status, social and economic impacts of management measures, and sustainability of fishing practices.
 The SSC may also recommend priorities for future research needs.

 The Standing SSC and one or more Special SSCs may meet as a single body (SSC) to deliberate and advise on appropriate fishery management units.
-For each managed stock or assemblage of stocks, they shall recommend an acceptable biological catch (ABC) and overfishing level (OFL) that takes into account scientific uncertainty.
-The SSC may also comment on the scientific appropriateness and socioeconomic consequences of various alternatives for accountability measures (AMs) to be implemented if annual catch limits (ACLs) are exceeded.
+For each managed stock or assemblage of stocks, the SSC shall recommend an acceptable biological catch (ABC) and overfishing limit (OFL) that accounts for scientific uncertainty.
+The SSC may also comment on the scientific appropriateness and social and economic consequences of various alternatives for accountability measures (AMs) to be implemented if annual catch limits (ACLs) are exceeded.